 Sweet Potato Quinoa Burgers

-Don’t be fooled, while this burger is gluten free and vegan, it’s packed full of flavor.
+This burger is gluten free and vegan and packed full of flavor.
 Our Vegetarian Burger Topic is brought to you by Produce for Kids, your healthy family resource for nutritious meals.

 I always have good intentions when considering making veggie burgers.
 I decide I want to eat less red meat and think up an idea for an epic replacement but it never works out quite right.
 I have always had such a hard time making them stay together without breaking apart.
 Have you ever had this problem?
 If so, stay with me friends, I have a really good veggie burger recipe today: they stay together and everything!